 Technology and ethics in biomedical electronic devices

 Nowadays, damaged or dysfunctional biological structures can be well replaced by biomedical electronic devices.
 The key enabler for this is the development of advanced electronic systems along with the better understanding of the functionality of organs, muscles and nerves in the human body.
-Successful examples of such devices are pacemakers used to treat heart diseases and prosthetics used to replicate the functionality of legs and arms.
+Successful examples of such devices are pacemakers and left-ventricular assist devices (LVADs) used to treat heart diseases and prosthetics used to replicate the functionality of legs and arms.
 However, the development of biomedical devices is always associated not only with technological challenges, but also with ethical considerations:

 - How can the current maturity level of engineering technology help improve the life of patients suffering from various diseases?